Q: What's the most important leadership lesson you've learned, and how has it proven invaluable?

 Q: What have you gained from your mentoring journey?

 A: I gained so much.
 I have always been excited about the potential of young people, and I am even more excited now.
-Young people have so much drive, passion, creativity, aspirations.
+Young people have so much drive, passion, creativity, aspiration.
 I draw from it.
 Young people inspire me, give me energy, push me to reconnect with my aspirations and drive from my younger years.
 On the other hand, young people can be too career-oriented and their work-life balance are different to those who are on the other side of the professional time scale.
 We value personal life, family life, passions and hobbies and we try to ensure that we have the right balance in all aspects of life.

 Q: What is one thing that impressed you in your mentee?

-A: All that I have mentioned above; drive, passion, aspirations.
-And the fact that my mentee works almost 24/7, reads at least one book a week, and practices his chosen sport at a level that is almost professional.
+A: All that I have mentioned above; drive, passion, aspirations, and the fact that my mentee works almost 24/7, reads at least one book a week, and practices his chosen sport at a level that is almost professional.

 Q: Do you think that the concept of 'global thinking' is important?

 A: Absolutely.
-We live in a global, and mostly a boundary less, world, where economic, socio-cultural and political influences move around the globe at ever-increasing speeds.
+We live in a global, and, mostly a boundaryless, world, where economic, socio-cultural and political influences move around the globe at ever-increasing speeds.
 The revolution of web-based platforms and the ability to connect with masses means that we are no longer isolated to the boundaries of our direct external environment.
 There are significant benefits to the current global world.
 Not only the freedom of movement but also the freedom of expressing our views, sharing our concerns and raising our voices, learning from each other and supporting each other.
 Although global thinking and the global world has many valuable benefits, it is not without some drawbacks.
-The main one being the slow amalgamation of our cultural pillars, our core values and our beliefs.
-And, whilst we are on this slow path of creating a global culture, let us not forget about who we are, what we believe in, and what we stand for.
+The main one being the slow amalgamation of our cultural pillars, our core values and our beliefs, and, whilst we are on this slow path of creating a global culture, let us not forget about who we are, what we believe in, and what we stand for.
 Let's maintain our identity, our uniqueness, our individualism.
 Multi-culturalism is one of the most fascinating aspects of the world and the global world, without multi-culturalism our lives would be much less captivating.
 So, let's think globally, let's share knowledge globally, let's act globally, but let's maintain our individual identity, let’s embrace and respect our differences.

 Q: What is your motto in life?